rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 ## Ethics

-I do not condone using this program for unethical use or for using it non-legally.
+I do not condone using this program for unethical or illegal purposes.
 More detestful, at least to me, is asking for help to assist you in something that might not legitimate.

 Don't use the issue tracker for such solicitations.
 To try to stave off illegitimate behavior, you should note that the issue tracker, the